owasp-amass/docs/docs/open-asset-model/index.md

 # :simple-owasp: Open Asset Model

 The **Open Asset Model (OAM)** redefines the understanding of an attack surface.
 Shifting the paradigm away from narrow, internet infrastructure-focused collection, the **OAM** framework broadens its scope to include both physical and digital assets.
-This approach delivers a realistic view of **assets and their lesser-known associations**, offering visibility into the potential risks and attack vectors that might otherwise be overlooked.
+This approach delivers a realistic view of **assets and their lesser-known associations**, using adversarial tactics to gain visibility into potential risks and attack vectors that might otherwise be overlooked.

 ---